danWatkinson/snapp-vtt/docs/adr/0007-no-inline-styles.md

     - Truly dynamic values that depend on runtime data (e.g. a gradient based on user input).
     - Temporary experimentation that will be refactored before merging.
 - When reviewing PRs, treat new inline styles in JSX as a smell and prefer a class-based solution where practical.

+### Allowed exceptions

+While inline styles should generally be avoided for visual tokens (colors, borders, shadows, backgrounds), the following cases are explicitly allowed:

+- **Font family hints**
+  - Applying the Cinzel font via `style={{ fontFamily: "'Cinzel', serif" }}` (as in the examples above) is acceptable when color and other tokens are expressed via classes (e.g. `snapp-heading`).

+- **Truly dynamic styles**
+  - Values that cannot reasonably be expressed as Tailwind or `snapp-*` utilities and depend on runtime data (e.g. a gradient or transform derived from user input).

+- **Documented one-off components**
+  - Highly decorative components (e.g. a splash/hero screen) MAY use inline styles for complex backgrounds or text effects, provided:
+    - The usage is limited and intentional.
+    - It is documented in code review or ADR notes as a conscious exception rather than a pattern to copy.